 The Office of International Enrollment Services (OIES) will assist you with selecting a study abroad program.
 The OIES has established criteria for participation and an application process, which includes a deadline by which the application must be submitted.
-In addition, you should carefully consider the benefits of each program in which you are interested, especially when you select programs that are not sponsored by the College at Old Westbury.
+In addition, you should carefully consider the benefits of each program in which you are interested, especially when you select programs that are not sponsored by SUNY Old Westbury.

 Criteria for participation